Signal Composition — Examples

 // Actions are executed.

-// SimpleStates stops at state.
+// SimpleStates stops at signal.